Binega: Telecommunication

 The village has BTS of major telecommunication companies including that of Jio, BSNL, Airtel, Vodafone, Idea.
 Land line telephony is also available, though the village still lacks Internet Broadband connectivity.
 Direct to home, DTH connections in the village are also on rise.

 Climate

 The temperature in the summer season ranges from 25 °C to 45 °C, and in the winter from 5 °C to 23 °C.

 Transportation

 Binega is situated on State Highway 1 (RJ SH 1) which passes from Jhalawar to Mathura via Jhalrapatan, Khandiya Choraha, Baran, Mangrol, Itawah, Laban, Lakheri, Indergarh, Sawai Madhopur, Bhadoti, Gangapur City, Hindaun, Bayana, Bharatpur.

 It is accessible by buses on the road from Gangapur City to Hindaun.
-It can also be reached by Tempo&Jeep from Gangapur City, Hindaun and Wazirpur.
+It can also be reached by Tempo and Jeep from Gangapur City, Hindaun and Wazirpur.
 It is also reachable from Lalpur Umri RailWay Station, Chhoti Odai RailWay Station and Piloda RailWay Station.